steve-gh/airgraident-displaycontrol/README.md

 Written for a AirGradient DIY PRO 4.2 with a SGP41 TVOC module.

+The oled_updater/ files is an example python script that can generate screens + push the screens to the airgradient OLED.

 ---

 ## Examples of screens that can be uploaded